 Addendum: Endorsement of Recommendations of the Modern Language Association (2007)

-Addressing the continuing difficulties attached to scholarly publishing in the humanities, the CAA Board of Directors endorses a set of twenty recommendations proposed by the Modern Language Association in its Report of the Modern Language Association Task Force on Evaluating Scholarship for Tenure and Promotion (2007), presented in the Executive Summary.
+Addressing the continuing difficulties attached to scholarly publishing in the humanities, the CAA Board of Directors endorses a set of twenty recommendations proposed by the Modern Language Association (MLA) in its Report of the MLA Task Force on Evaluating Scholarship for Tenure and Promotion (2007), presented in the Executive Summary.
 These recommendations supplement CAA’s own statement on tenure publishing in the arts.